Makktu/StarDrifter-2025/README.md

 Today: work on the energy barrier.
 Switching away from imported sprite-based graphics to a particles node.
 Much more promising.

+### Tue 4 Mar 2025
+Still problem with updated Godot not showing laser particle effects.
+Worked on appearance of barrier - still poor logic to behaviour though.

+### Wed 5 Mar 2025

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON